Skip to main content

 • graphics

-• “The graphics and overall aesthetic are incredible, full of character and originality, and the visual and sound effects work great together to make it really satisfying.”
+• “The graphics and overall aesthetic are also incredible, full of character and originality, and the visual and sound effects work great together to tie everything together and make it feel really satisfying.”

-• “I adore the pixelated art style with new perspective, the hyper-retro sound effects are completely on fire, music so hyper-decadent that it enthralls you, perfectly-sourced nods to 8-bit dungeon gaming, and the attention to detail keeps me hungering for more game time.”
+• “I adore the pixelated art style with new perspective, the hyper-retro sound effects are completely on-fire, music so hyper-decadent that it enthralls you, perfectly-sourced nods to 8-bit dungeon gaming, the attention to detail, maintaining an immediate sense of adventure and purpose upon playing, and I cannot ignore the fact that I haven't even scratched the surface at two hours in keeps me hungering for more game-time.”

 • grinding